Highlights: Excerpts of Hu Jintao's speech to China Party congress

-BEIJING China's ruling Communist Party began a congress on Thursday at which President Hu Jintao will give up his position as head of the party to his designated successor, Vice President Xi Jinping.
+BEIJING China's ruling Communist Party began a congress on Thursday at which President Hu Jintao will give up his position as head of the party to his anointed successor, Vice President Xi Jinping.

 In a speech at the Great Hall of the People, Hu lauded three decades of growth, which have raised China to become the world's second-largest economy after the United States and lifted hundreds of millions of Chinese citizens out of poverty, and laid out priorities and challenges for the future.